When should I declare my major/minor in Italian Studies?

 Majors: You should stop by the Italian Studies department at 24 W 12th St, 4th floor to complete a declaration form.
 If you are studying away, you can email a completed Declaration form to firstname.lastname@example.org.

 Double Majors: You should stop by the Italian Studies department at 24 W 12th St, 4th floor to complete a declaration form.
 If you are studying away, you can email a completed Declaration form to email@example.com.
-Since you are a double major, you must meet with Elisa either when you declare or when you return from studying abroad to ensure you finish your major in a timely fashion.
+Since you are a double major, you must meet with our department either when you declare or when you return from studying abroad to ensure you finish your major in a timely fashion.

 How do I declare a minor?